-My property consists of 19 acres, with good house improvements, and has been suitable for reverse mortgage as there has been 2 reverse mortgages previously completed and paid off.
-To complete a Jumbo Reverse Mortgage, the appraiser must now consider a highest & best use for land subdivision.
+My property consists of 19 acres, with good house improvements, and has been suitable for a reverse mortgage as there have been 2 reverse mortgages previously completed and paid off.
+To complete a Jumbo Reverse Mortgage, the appraiser must now consider the highest & best use for land subdivision.
 The land could be subdivided into 12 house lots, which would create a very high price in market value.
-In a reverse mortgage appraisal, can the Income Approach be used to evaluate sale potential to a subdivision developer?
+In a reverse mortgage appraisal, can the Income Approach be used to evaluate the sale potential to a subdivision developer?
 The Sales Comparison Approach cannot verify the actual & true high market value, because there are no good comps in my area, and my property cannot be compared to any similar properties due to its uniqueness and size.By Joe C. on 12.26.2018

 I am afraid you probably won’t like the answer.
 The income approach is used mainly for commercial and other income-producing property.
 In other words, what is a property’s value based on its monthly income to its owner?
 It’s not used for a property that is not currently being used for its highest and best use and could potentially be worth more money if it was used for something else or, in this case, was subdivided.

 The program will not allow the property to be appraised for something that it “could” be in the future if developed differently.
 The investors who supply the funds to place the jumbo reverse mortgage programs do so knowing that the underlying security is the property, and they hope they never have to own that property.
 Still, the loan is repaid when the borrower no longer occupies the home as their primary residence.